 Witnesses of fact

 Experts from a variety of disciplines are often instructed to give evidence on damages, for instance, accountants, engineers, economists, financial and valuation analysts, business valuation experts and oil market experts.
 In some cases, a combination of industry experts and valuation or economic experts may be helpful.
 For example, in Occidental v.
-Ecuador, 12 experts were appointed, including oil and gas consultants and quantum experts.
+Ecuador,12 experts were appointed, including oil and gas consultants and quantum experts.
 Similarly, in Exxon Mobil v.
 Venezuela, the claimants appointed eight experts, including an oil price forecasting expert and oil reserves evaluation experts.
 Separate quantum experts were also engaged by the claimants to advise on the extent of damages resulting from production and export curtailments.
+In other instances, expert evidence from environmental specialists or industry technical experts may also be necessary in order to underpin the damages assessment, and may therefore also be requested in conjunction with the quantum report.

 Independence of experts